Alan502/unicorn-tmux-pi/README.md

 # unicorn-tmux-pi
 A program that assigns unicorn animations to each one of your tmux panes.
+It generates a random conway's game of life board with a color palette and generation frequency distict for that specific pane.
+The program remembers the color pallete and frequency and sets that configuration each time that pane is focused.

 ## Installation